RistovaIvona/Bank-Marketing/README.md

 <p>From the above heatmap we can see that there are some numerical features which share a high correlation between them, e.g nr.employed and euribor3m these features share a correlation value of 0.95, and euribor3m and emp.var.rate share a correlation of 0.97, which is very high compared to the other features that we see in the heatmap.

-:star: For more visualization and relationships between the features read our file  <a href="<a href="https://github.com/RistovaIvona/BankClassification/commit/fc01a98eaac76965e19f3df831610e07a148a7b3"><b>"Data Visualization".</b></a>
+:star: For more visualization and relationships between the features read our file  <a href="https://github.com/RistovaIvona/BankClassification/commit/fc01a98eaac76965e19f3df831610e07a148a7b3"><b>"Data Visualization".</b></a>

 ## Models implementation